Travigo/infra-local/README.md

 # Infrastructure

-This sets up the base infrastructure that BritBus runs on.
-This includes
+This sets up the base infrastructure that Travigo runs on.

-* GCP VPC
-* GKE Cluster & worker nodes
-* Cloudflare Tunnel